Hattusa: History

-The earliest traces of settlement on the site are from the sixth millennium BC during the Chalcolithic period.
-Toward the end of the 3rd Millennium BC the Hattian people established a settlement on locations that had been occupied even earlier and referred to the site as Hattush.
+The earliest traces of settlement on the site are from the 6th millennium BC during the Chalcolithic period.
+Toward the end of the 3rd millennium BC the Hattian people established a settlement on locations that had been occupied even earlier and referred to the site as Hattush.
 In the 19th and 18th centuries BC, merchants from Assyria, centered at Kanesh (Neša) (modern Kültepe) established a trading post there, setting up in their own separate quarter of the lower city.

 A carbonized layer apparent in excavations attests to the burning and ruin of the city of Hattusa around 1700 BC.
 The responsible party appears to have been King Anitta from Kussara, who took credit for the act and erected an inscribed curse for good measure:

 Whoever after me becomes king resettles Hattusas, let the Stormgod of the Sky strike him!

-though in fact the city was rebuilt afterward, possibly by a son of Anitta.
+Nevertheless the city was rebuilt, possibly by a son of Anitta.